-‘Blindspot’ Updates: Major Death, And Weller To Realize His Feelings For Jane
+‘Blindspot’ Updates: Major Death And Weller To Realize His Feelings For Jane

 — Blindspot (@NBCBlindspot) February 9, 2017

-Is is completely over between Jane and Weller (Jeller)?
+Is it completely over between Jane and Weller (Jeller)?
 No, not yet and the new guy in Jane’s life might end up helping them get back to the place they were in before the freshman season finale.
 Weller and Jane’s little romance was nipped in the bud when the former found out that Jane was not his childhood friend, Taylor Shaw, and arrested her.
 In Blindspot Season 2, Weller and Nas (Archie Panjabi) were seen getting intimate, but their romantic relationship turned out to be short-lived.

 Blindspot creator Martin Gero told Entertainment Weekly (EW) that Jane dating a new guy would help Weller realize his true feelings for her.
 He also said that Weller would feel jealous seeing Jane with another guy.